yizenglistat/blogSource/content/posts/introduction-to-word2vec/part2/index.md

 <!--more-->

-As we discussed in [Introduction to Word2vec - Part 1](/posts/introduction-to-word2vec/part1/), the word2vec (Skip-Gram) model is trying to learn a map from words to a numerical representation (vector).
+As we discussed in [Introduction to Word2vec - Part 1](/posts/introduction-to-word2vec/part1/), the word2vec (Skip-Gram) model is trying to learn a map from a word to a numerical representation (vector).
 Here, we focus more on modeling and implementations from scratch in python.

 We will continue to employ notations and the example used in [Part 1](/posts/introduction-to-word2vec/part1/) and everything should be consistent;
 - I want to buy an Apple iPhone.